 Teresa Smith, the Director of Advising & Enrollment Services, can help you create a plan to maximize the number of credits that will transfer, and connect you with transfer officials at the school you plan to attend.
 You can reach her at 453-5082 or via e-mail at email@example.com .

 Can I get financial aid at a 4-year school?

 In most cases the answer to this question is YES.
 However, the only way to know for sure is to apply for aid by filling out the Free Application for Federal Student Aid (FAFSA).
 Be sure to list all the schools you are applying to on your FAFSA.
 IMPORTANT! – Many 4-year schools have early deadlines for financial aid consideration…ask about these and get your FAFSA done before the deadline or you could miss out on grants and scholarships.

 What is reverse transfer?

 If you transfer from a Maine community college before earning an associate degree or certificate, the credits you earn at your next school may make it possible for you to complete your community college credential.

 Fill out the MCCS and UMS reverse transfer participation and transcript request form to see if you qualify.
 Learn more about the MCCS and UMS reverse transfer partnership and get answers to frequently asked questions.

-Students looking to enroll at Kennebec Valley Community College can access information about the admissions process HERE… For an appointment contact Teresa Smith at (207) 453-5082 or Carrie Dionne at (207) 453-5815.
+Students looking to enroll at Kennebec Valley Community College can access information about the admissions process HERE… For an appointment contact Teresa Smith at (207) 453-5082 or Kevin Richards at (207) 453-5815.